stackia/hackintosh-rog-strix-trx40/README.md

 - Onboard 2.5G LAN (RTL8125)
 - HDMI / DP Audio
 - Multi-monitor setup
-- Unlock with Apple Watch (but not 100% reliable)
+- Unlock with Apple Watch

 ## What does not work